Skip to main content

 Of course, your cat likes you

 In addition to trusting you and wanting your attention, a cat sitting on your lap usually means that they like you!
 Lots of cats choose a favorite human.
-Cats have many ways of showing their affection, like purring, nudging you, and sitting in your lap.
+Mousers have many ways of showing their affection, like purring, nudging you, and sitting in your lap.
 It’s high praise coming from a cat.
 They’re more likely to rest next to their favorite person than anyone else in the room.

 Your cat is marking their territory